Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Describe AWS load balancers.
 - [x] Invoke an AWS Lambda function.

 ### A company is trying to connect two applications.
 One application runs in an on-premises data center that has a hostname of hostl .onprem.private.
-The other application runs on an Amazon EC2 instance that has a hostname of hostl.awscloud.private.
+The other application runs on an Amazon EC2 instance that has a hostname of `hostl.awscloud.private`.
 An AWS Site-to-Site VPN connection is in place between the on-premises network and AWS.
 The application that runs in the data center tries to connect to the application that runs on the EC2 instance, but DNS resolution fails.
 A SysOps administrator must implement DNS resolution between on-premises and AWS resources.
 Which solution allows the on-premises application to resolve the EC2 instance hostname?

 - [ ] Set up an Amazon Route 53 inbound resolver endpoint with a forwarding rule for the onprem.private hosted zone.
 Associate the resolver with the VPC of the EC2 instance.
 Configure the on-premises DNS resolver to forward onprem.private DNS queries to the inbound resolver endpoint.
 - [x] Set up an Amazon Route 53 inbound resolver endpoint.
 Associate the resolver with the VPC of the EC2 instance.
 Configure the on-premises DNS resolver to forward awscloud.private DNS queries to the inbound resolver endpoint.